metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `components` (Attributes List) Defines which components need to perform the actions defined by this OpsDefinition.
-At least one component is required.
-The components are identified by their name and can be merged or retained. (see [below for nested schema](#nestedatt--spec--custom_spec--components))
+- `components` (Attributes List) Specifies the components and their parameters for executing custom actions as defined in OpsDefinition.
+Requires at least one component. (see [below for nested schema](#nestedatt--spec--custom_spec--components))
-- `ops_definition_ref` (String) Is a reference to an OpsDefinition.
+- `ops_definition_ref` (String) Specifies the name of the OpsDefinition.

 Optional:

-- `parallelism` (String) Defines the execution concurrency.
-By default, all incoming Components will be executed simultaneously.
-The value can be an absolute number (e.g., 5) or a percentage of desired components (e.g., 10%).
-The absolute number is calculated from the percentage by rounding up.
-For instance, if the percentage value is 10% and the components length is 1, the calculated number will be rounded up to 1.
+- `parallelism` (String) Specifies the maximum number of components to be operated on concurrently to mitigate performance impact on clusters with multiple components.
+It accepts an absolute number (e.g., 5) or a percentage of components to execute in parallel (e.g., '10%').
+Percentages are rounded up to the nearest whole number of components.
+For example, if '10%' results in less than one, it rounds up to 1.
+When unspecified, all components are processed simultaneously by default.
+Note: This feature is not implemented yet.
-- `service_account_name` (String)
+- `service_account_name` (String) Specifies the name of the ServiceAccount to be used for executing the custom operation.

 <a id="nestedatt--spec--custom_spec--components"></a>
 ### Nested Schema for `spec.custom_spec.components`

 Required:

-- `name` (String) Specifies the unique identifier of the cluster component
+- `component_name` (String) Specifies the name of the Component.

 Optional:

-- `parameters` (Attributes List) Represents the parameters for this operation as declared in the opsDefinition.spec.parametersSchema. (see [below for nested schema](#nestedatt--spec--custom_spec--components--parameters))
+- `parameters` (Attributes List) Specifies the parameters that match the schema specified in the 'opsDefinition.spec.parametersSchema'. (see [below for nested schema](#nestedatt--spec--custom_spec--components--parameters))

 <a id="nestedatt--spec--custom_spec--components--parameters"></a>
 ### Nested Schema for `spec.custom_spec.components.parameters`